Anybody’s Somebody: Suicides in US Jails and Prisons

 We, all of the system-impacted people, are begging you to get it.
 It’s the system that’s bad, not Bryan, not my brother.
 Incarceration does not make them or anyone on the outside safer.
 It doubles down on dehumanization and the violence that results from it.
 Until we realize that prisons will never provide the accountability nor the rehabilitation that we need to ensure safe communities, we will continue to suffer preventable deaths.

-B. Arneson is Director of the Arms Trade Program at the World Peace Foundation.
-She brings over a decade of grassroots organizing experience to her role.
-She also serves as the Research Coordinator for Corruption Tracker.
+B. Arneson is currently serving as the Director of the Arms Trade & Militarization Program at the World Peace Foundation (WPF), drawing upon over a decade of expertise in grassroots organizing.
+Additionally, she holds the role of Co-Research Coordinator for the Corruption Tracker.

-She holds an MSc in the Politics of Conflict, Rights, and Justice from SOAS, University of London, where her focus was on drone warfare in the MENA region.
+She holds an MSc in the Politics of Conflict, Rights, and Justice from SOAS, University of London, where her research was focused on drone warfare in the MENA region.

 Stay Connected